twidi/databytes/README.md

 buffer1 = bytearray(1000)
 buffer2 = bytearray(1000)
+buffer3 = bytearray(1000)

 # will read/write the data at offset 100 of the buffer1
 data = Data(buffer1, 100)

-# will now read/write the data at offset 100 of the buffer2 (it's not possible to change the offset for now)
+# will now read/write the data at offset 100 of the buffer2
-data.set_new_buffer(buffer2)
+data.attach_buffer(buffer2)

+# will now read/write the data at offset 50 of the buffer3
+data.attach_buffer(buffer3, 50)

 ```

 ### Freeing the buffer